 - A full report based on the survey results in year 1 (complete)

-- A shorter research brief summary/fact sheet with the survey results from year 1 (forthcoming)
+- A shorter research brief summary/fact sheet with the survey results from year 1 (complete)

 - A research brief based on the results of the focus groups in year 2 (forthcoming)

-- Two academic papers have been written based on analysis of the survey data, and constitute my MS thesis.
+- Two academic papers have been completed based on analysis of the survey data, and constitute my MS thesis.
 These two papers are being edited by UVM faculty co-authors and will be submitted for publication to scholarly journals in the coming month.
-I am working on a third academic paper which explores the role of farmers networks in supporting the adaptive capacity of farmers.
-This paper will be featured as presentation to at the American Association of Geographers annual meeting in Washington DC this coming April 2019.

 - I mentored four undergraduate students who have volunteered and interned with the project thus far.
 They are passionate about sustainable agriculture and supporting farmers.